usdot-jpo-ode/jpo-tim-builder/README.md

 <a name="documentation"/>

 ## II.
 Documentation
-The TIM Builder has been designed to be generic enough to work with any group involved with the CV project.
-It has been integrated with Docker so that it can be deployed on a system without required a large list of dependencies.
+The TIM Builder has been designed to be configurable enough to work with any group involved with the CV project.
+It has been integrated with Docker so that it can be deployed on a system without requiring a large list of dependencies.

 There are three Docker containers used when deploying this application:

-* A MYSQL database which holds data for RSUs, milepost locations, and ITIS codes
+* A MySQL database which contains data for RSUs, milepost locations, and ITIS codes
-* A Java Spring REST Service which retreives data from the MYSQL database
+* A Java Spring REST Service which retreives data from the MySQL database
 * An Angular2 web front end for designing TIMs, sending them, and deleting existing TIMs off RSUs

 Users will need to provides their own data in CSV files which will need to follow the format specified.
 More information on data entry can be found here (link to service README).

-This repository will be updated with adjustments to TIM fields.
+This repository will be continually updated with adjustments to TIM fields.

 ## III.
 Getting Started